c1inares/Terror_Latin_America/Terror_Latin_America.md

 `kidhijcountry`: the country in which the hostage taking or hijacking was resolved or ended.

-`hostkidoutcome_txt`:the outcome of hostages or kidnap victims if there are any during the attacks.
+`hostkidoutcome_txt`: the outcome of hostages or kidnap victims if there are any during the attacks.

 ## Visualizations